absolute-quantum/cats-blender-plugin/README.md

   - Fixed bones from the merge armature sometimes getting unintentionally deleted
 - **Optimization**:
   - Added manual download button if Material Combiner is outdated
+- **Copy Protection**:
+  - Removed Copy Protection panel
+    - It is no longer a good method for protecting against cache ripping and it can cause performance and lighting issues
 - **General**:
   - Armatures will no longer be forced into rest position after any action
   - Fixed armatures sometimes not getting detected